> Skip to content

 A Naval History of Britain: 1815 – 1945

 The final instalment of N.A.M.
-Rodger's authoritative trilogy on Britain's naval history.
+Rodger's great trilogy on Britain's naval history

 At the end of the French and Napoleonic wars, British sea-power was at its apogee.
-But by 1840, as one contemporary commentator put it, the Admiralty was full of ‘intellects becalmed in the smoke of Trafalgar’.
+But by 1840, the Admiralty was full of ‘intellects becalmed in the smoke of Trafalgar’.
 How the Royal Navy reformed and reinvigorated itself in the course of the nineteenth century is just one thread in this magnificent book, the culmination of one of the most admired British historical works in recent decades.

 • Pages: 976